 In our lab, we will always strive to instill a sense of acceptance and belonging in each member of our community.
 It is traditional for one to refer to their lab group as their Academic ‘family’.
 When handled with thought and care, this analogy can be a powerful one, which celebrates diversity, unites cultures, empowers the disenfranchised, and catalyzes innovation that can change the world.

-A strong quantitative background is required.
-Specifically, experience in such areas as programming (e.g., in Python, R), code optimization/parallelization, machine learning, computer vision, differential equations, agent based modeling, and/or statistical model formulation and fitting is desired.
+A strong quantitative background would be helpful — specifically, experience in such areas as programming (e.g., in Python, R), code optimization/parallelization, machine learning, computer vision, differential equations, agent based modeling, and/or statistical model formulation and fitting.
 Experience with field-based ecological research in aquatic ecosystems would be useful but is not required.
-Students with backgrounds/experience in applied mathematics, computer science, and/or related fields with a strong desire to combine models and data, as well as ecology and animal behavior, are especially encouraged to apply.
+Students with backgrounds/experience in applied mathematics, computer science, and/or related fields with a strong desire to combine models and data, as well as ecology and animal behavior, are especially encouraged to reach out.

 - organizing, categorizing, and analyzing videos of reef fish behavior from field experiments